indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 The idea originates from [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing "Lean manufacturing").
 It was common in manufacturing to produce components in large batches.
 Setting up new machinery and switching between jobs was costly and time-consuming.
-Therefore, it was considered practical to produce as many parts as possible once machinery had been set up.
+Therefore, it was considered practical to create as many parts as possible once machinery had been set up.

-For example, a car production plant would produce a lot of body panels at a time to reduce the number of changeovers.
+For example, a car production plant would produce a lot of body panels to reduce the number of changeovers.
 This, however, creates a large amount of WIP.
 [The variability in the flow of work cascades through the entire manufacturing plant, resulting in longer lead times](https://guillermo-roman.com/my-holiday-card-pipeline-a-visual-representation-of-the-effects-of-work-in-progress/ "A Visual Representation of the Effects of Work In Progress").
-Now imagine, what would happen if a flaw was found in the body panels when a car was being assembled?
+Imagine what would happen if a flaw was found in the body panels when a car was being assembled?
 Most likely, the entire batch has to be discarded and redone.
-Producing large batches delays feedback and in case of errors, more work has to be redone.
+Producing large batches delays feedback, and in case of errors, more work has to be redone.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/car_assembly.jpg' | absolute_url }}" alt="">